LiliaFramework/Lilia/docs/docs/libraries/lia.config.md

 **Description:**

-Sets a config value, runs callback, and handles networking (if on server).
-Also saves the config.
+Sets a config value, saves it server‑side, runs the callback with the old and new values, and networks the update to clients unless the config is marked `noNetworking`.

 **Parameters:**